-In the United States, except in the context of tender offers, trading on the basis of material, non-public information does not itself violate the law.
+In the United States, except in the context of tender offers, trading on the basis of material, non-public information alone does not violate the law.
 There must be fraud, deceit or another breach of duty in order for a violation of the federal securities laws to occur.
 For example, the information must have been obtained in breach of a fiduciary duty or a duty of trust and confidence owed to shareholders or the company (where the breach is by an insider of the company), or owed to any other source of information (for example, the duty that an employee owes to his or her employer).
-In one well-known case ultimately considered by the Supreme Court, R. Foster Winans was a Wall Street Journal columnist responsible for the "Heard on the Street" column.
+In one well-known case ultimately considered by the Supreme Court, R.

+Foster Winans was a Wall Street Journal columnist responsible for the "Heard on the Street" column.
 As it does today, the column discusses individual public companies, and its contents can impact the price of a stock positively or negatively.
 Mr. Winan's leaked information about his articles to a stockbroker and to his roommate prior to publication, which resulted in trading profits.
-His defense to insider trading charges was that he might have violated conflict of interest policies at The Wall Street Journal, but he had not committed a crime.
-The Supreme Court upheld his conviction for wire fraud on grounds that he had "misappropriated" information belonging to his employer and that the misappropriation was a sufficient basis for his conviction.
-(The Supreme Court had not yet endorsed the misappropriation theory under the securities laws.)
+His defense to insider trading charges was that he may have violated conflict of interest policies at The Wall Street Journal, but he had not committed a crime.
+The Supreme Court upheld his conviction on grounds that he had "misappropriated" information belonging to his employer, and that the misappropriation was a sufficient basis for his conviction.

 In our scenario, we mentioned earlier in our discussion of Section 16 that Momentum purchased a call option before any public disclosure of the funds' efforts to identify a merger partner for Door.
 Almost certainly, the funds have information that is material, as well as non-public.
 However, it is not clear that Momentum obtained that information as a result of a violation of any fiduciary or other duty.
 Residual willingly provided Momentum with information on its plans to find a merger partner, and did not ask Momentum to keep the information confidential and not use it for trading purposes.
 Momentum thus does not appear to have breached any duty to Residual, although this is an evidentiary issue that could be disputed by a regulator or in court.
 In reaching a conclusion that no duty was breached, it would be helpful that Residual provided the information to Momentum without violating any internal requirements or policies, or an implied or express confidentiality agreement.
-In our example, Door did not object to Residual's merger idea, but it did not join the effort.
-Most importantly, Door did not expressly request that Residual keep Door's reaction to the idea in confidence and not use it for any other purpose.
+In our example, Door did not object to Residual's merger idea, but nor did it join the effort.
+Most importantly, Door did not expressly request that Residual keep Door's reaction to the idea in confidence.
 There were no express agreements between Door and Residual.
 Thus, Door's reaction to Residual's merger idea arguably was not communicated to Momentum in breach of duty.